prospa-group-oss/interview-test-data-engineer/README.md

 Data profiling are bonus.

 What tools or techniques you would use to profile the data?

+	- We can use profiling modules in python like panda_profiling.
+	- we can also use pandas with seaborn/matplot lib to explore the data.

 What results of the data profiling can impact on your analysis and design?
+	- Profiling of data can help in indetifing below.
+		- Type of data
+		- If data is categorical than unique categories.
+		- Missing values in data.
+		- Descriptive statistics like mean, mode, skewness
+		- Relationship between columns (co-relation)